The Untold Truth Of Turkey Legs

 It was a mouse that brought this food global attention

 Disney Parks are synonymous with snacks — from their wildly popular (and adorable) Mickey head pretzels and ice cream bars to Insta-worthy limited release cupcakes.
-Although turkey legs have lived quietly amongst the Renaissance Fair community (and its avid carnivores) since the 1960s, it was the house of the mouse that is credited with making it a household name.
+Although turkey legs have lived quietly among the Renaissance Fair community (and its avid carnivores) since the 1960s, it was the house of the mouse that is credited with making it a household name.

 Disney parks sell millions each and every year

 Theme parks seem like the perfect locale to be ingesting something that contains 1,093 calories, 15 grams of saturated fat, 54 grams of fat, and over 5,000 milligrams of sodium.
 How else would you replenish the body after the thousands of steps you are putting in each day during your vacation?
-According to Delish, great minds think alike and more than two million turkey legs are sold each year at Disney World's four theme parks and Disneyland's two theme parks.
+According to Delish, great minds think alike, and more than two million turkey legs are sold each year at Disney World's four theme parks and Disneyland's two theme parks.

 If you do the math, that is a staggering amount of calories that could be attributed back to the concession stand favorite.
 The secret behind its success?
 Disney actually does things a little differently than your standard smoked turkey.
-Similar to a wet cured ham, the turkey legs served at Disney Parks are injected with a special curing solution containing salt and sugar before it is smoked.
+Similar to a wet cured ham, the turkey legs served at Disney Parks are injected with a special curing solution containing salt and sugar before they are smoked.
 This accounts for that pink color you may have noticed and a similar flavor profile to ham.
 Walt Disney would be oh so proud.

 No, it's not emu, no matter what the internet will have you believe

 He wasn't the first (and likely will not be the last) to cry out such horrors.
-In 2010, Theme Park Insider also claimed it was emu but was quickly quieted by their commentators.
+In 2010, Theme Park Insider also claimed it was emu but was quickly quieted by commentators.
 Things went so far as an executive chef at Walt Disney World going on record with The Orlando Sentinel in 2012 to once and for all debunk all such rumors.

 They say don't believe everything you read ...
-But, if you really are still curious, according to celebrity chef Andrew Zimmern, emu tastes more like beef than turkey, slightly gamey, and has a metallic quality to it.
+But, if you really are still curious, according to celebrity chef Andrew Zimmern, emu tastes more like beef than turkey, it's slightly gamey, and it has a metallic quality to it.

-Keto is a wildly popular diet that has garnered global attention in recent years thanks to a slew of celebrities and major brands hopping on board.
+Keto is a wildly popular diet that has garnered global attention in recent years, thanks to a slew of celebrities and major brands hopping on board.
 Essentially, it is a super low-carb diet that relies on healthy, high-quality proteins and fats to fuel the body, not sugar and complex carbohydrates.
 On paper, a turkey leg should — in theory— fall under the guidelines.
-Sorry to say keto dieters, put down the turkey leg immediately.
+Sorry to say, keto dieters, put down the turkey leg immediately.

 Smoked meat is inherently a-okay on the diet, but it's the popular preparation of the turkey leg that makes this one a big, fat no-no. According to a Reddit thread that deep dives into the recipe in question, the brine used in many popular preparations, including theme parks, has brown sugar in it.
 Brown sugar is without a doubt not okay on the keto diet.
-We were able to track down a copycat recipe for Disney's turkey leg and that confirmed our suspicions as over 1 table of dark brown sugar was used in the brine.
+We were able to track down a copycat recipe for Disney's turkey leg, and that confirmed our suspicions as over 1 tablespoon of dark brown sugar was used in the brine.

 Interested in celebrating your love of turkey legs with merchandise?
 You're in luck

 This inspired many other fashionistas to hop on board.
-All over Etsy and other small business-forward sites you can find the good stuff emblazoned on a shirt — including "I am just here for the turkey legs" and a delightful spin on a workout shirt saying "It's leg day."
+All over Etsy and other small business-forward sites you can find the good stuff emblazoned on a shirt — including "I am just here for the turkey legs" and a delightful spin on a workout shirt saying, "It's leg day."

 There are countless turkey leg recipes out there